 - Other documentation supporting the rationale for seeking reconsideration

 Never include patient information (i.e. protected health information (PHI), patient identifiable information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violation) in the documentation being submitted to the Centers for Medicare & Medicaid Services (CMS) for review.
 Submitting patient-level data or protected health information may be a violation of your facilities’ policies and procedures as well as violation of federal regulations (HIPAA).

 Any documentation submitted for review that includes protected health information (PHI) will not be accepted, nor reviewed for reconsideration.
 Please redact any PHI prior to sending.
 If any of the documents included in a reconsideration request contain PHI, the entire request will be rejected.

 Review Data Submission Requirements

 Reconsideration Request Process Timeline

-Below is the estimated reconsideration process timeline for FY 2020 payment determination:
+Below is the estimated reconsideration process timeline for fiscal year 2021 payment determination: